pquentin/elasticsearch-clients-tests/README.md

 # Elasticsearch Clients Tests

 This repository holds common tests for Elasticsearch Clients.

-## Yaml tests

 The tests are specified using the Elasticsearch YAML format reported [here](https://github.com/elastic/elasticsearch/blob/main/rest-api-spec/src/yamlRestTest/resources/rest-api-spec/test/README.asciidoc).

 All the tests are located in the [tests](tests) folder.
 Each API endpoint has a folder containing the tests to be executed.
 All the files must be executed in order, they are enumerated with a digit prefix.